-- Being raised in a family that highly values achievement – fuelling the feeling of incompetence towards high expectations
+- Being raised in a family that highly values achievement – fueling the feeling of incompetence towards high expectations

-- Receiving both praise and criticism for similar achievements – fuelling confusing, because how can you do both at the same time?
+- Receiving both praise and criticism for similar achievements – fueling confusing, because how can you do both at the same time?
 It clouds the judgement

 - Entering a new role or new circumstances – no one might have voiced expectations, but change always has an element of fear for the not knowing, which can be translated in the need to perform exceptionally well

 - Being around people who have high expectations – always fighting to fulfil those expectations

 The common emotions of the imposter are not supporting well-being and happiness, they are creating the ‘knot in the stomach’ collection of:

 - Fear of failure

 Imposter Syndrome is the effect of underlying limiting beliefs and an unloving and unappreciative relationship with the self as a result of success.